The

 |

-We all appreciate the beautiful homecomings we see in the media, but
+We all appreciate the beautiful homecomings we see in

-reintegration process can be as or more difficult that the
+that sometimes the reintegration process can be as or

-deployment.
-Research shows that post-deployment families
+more difficult that the deployment.
+Research shows that

-often experience higher levels of stress, instability, and lower levels
+of stress, instability, and lower levels of family

-of family functioning including divorce.
+functioning including divorce. |

 |